Updated April 2022

 5. Section 1981 (42 U.S.C.
 1981)

 This federal law prohibits discrimination in contracts on the basis of race.
 It applies to all public and private employers, including those with fewer than 15 employees.
 Since employment relationships are contractual (even if there is no written contract) this law applies to the making and enforcement of contracts and the terms and conditions of those contracts.
 There is no agency that enforces this law.
 You must file a lawsuit in court.
+A lawsuit must be filed within either two years after the incident was discovered; or, if the discrimination was on purpose (versus unintentional), three years after the incident was discovered.

 6. The Immigration Reform & Control Act of 1986 (IRCA)